 This combines Cognitive and Behavioural techniques.
 Clients are taught ways to change thoughts and expectations and relaxation techniques are used.
-It has been effective for stress-related ailments, phobias, obsessions, eating disorders and (at the same time as drug treatment) major depression.
+It has been effective for stress-related ailments, phobias, obsessions, eating disorders and major depression.

 This approach stresses the importance of the unconscious and past experience in shaping current behaviour.
 The client is encouraged to talk about childhood relationships with parents and other significant people and the therapist focuses on the client/therapist relationship (the dynamics).
 The Psychodynamic approach is derived from Psychoanalysis but usually provides a quicker solution to emotional problems.

 Devised by Carl Rogers and also called “Client-Centred” or “Rogerian” counselling, this approach enables the client to come to terms with negative feelings, which may have caused emotional problems, and develop inner resources.
 The objective is for the client to become able to see himself as a person, with the power and freedom to change, rather than as an object.